-FILE NUMBER: Z223-114(JM) DATE FILED: Octo ober 13, 2022 LOCATION: East corner of Cedar Spri ngs Road and Fairm nount Street COUNCIL DISTRICT: 14 SIZE OF REQUEST: ± 3.98 acres CENSUS TRACT: 48113001802 REPRESENTATIVE: Suzan Kedron, Jackson V Valker LLP APPLICANT: Lincoln Property Company OWNER: Greenway Cedar Springs , LP REQUEST: An application for 1) a Planned Development District, and 2) a removal of the D Liquor Control Overlay on property zoned Planned Development District No. 9 with a D Liquor Control Overlay and a GR General Retail Subdistrict within Planned Development District No. 193, the Oak Lawn Special Purpose District.
-SUMMARY: The purpose of the request is to allow for a mixed-use development with modified development standards.
+FILE NUMBER:Z223-114(JM)DATE FILED: October 13, 2022LOCATION:East corner of Cedar Springs Road and Fairmount StreetCOUNCIL DISTRICT:14SIZE OF REQUEST:± 3.98 acresCENSUS TRACT: 48113001802

+- REPRESENTATIVE: Suzan Kedron, Jackson Walker LLP - APPLICANT: Lincoln Property Company

+OWNER: Greenway Cedar Springs, LP

+- REQUEST: An application for (1) a Planned Development District, and (2) a removal of the D Liquor Control Overlay on property zoned Planned Development District No. 9 with a D Liquor Control Overlay and a GR General Retail Subdistrict within Planned Development District No. 193, the Oak Lawn Special Purpose District. - SUMMARY: The purpose of the request is to allow for a mixed-use development with modified development standards.
 The sale of alcohol is not permitted in the D Liquor Control Overlay.
-The applicant seeks to permit the sale of alcohol under the proposed D-1 Liquor Control Overlay, which requires a Specific Use Permit for alcoholic beverage establishments.
-STAFF RECOMMENDATION: Approval of a planned development district, subject to a development plan, setback and height plan, to a development plan, setback and height plan, landscape plan, and staff's recommended conditions, and approval of removal of the D Liquor Control Overlay.
+The applicant seeks to permit the sale of alcohol under by right, removing the D Liquor Control Overlay. - CPC RECOMMENDATION: Approval of a planned development district, subject to a development plan, setback and height plan, landscape plan, and conditions, and approval of removal of the D Liquor Control Overlay. - STAFF RECOMMENDATION: Approval of a planned development district, subject to a development plan, setback and height plan, landscape plan, and staff's recommended conditions, and approval of removal of the D Liquor Control Overlay.